argonjs/docs/_tutorial/part3.md

         // this subview
         camera.position.copy(subview.pose.position);
         camera.quaternion.copy(subview.pose.orientation);
-        // the underlying system provide a full projection matrix
+        // the underlying system provides a full projection matrix
         // for the camera.
         camera.projectionMatrix.fromArray(subview.projectionMatrix);
         // set the viewport for this view